 Before you even begin rifling through the listings, you need to be certain about what you’re looking for.
 Are you up for being a freelancer or more of a full-time employee?
 Do you prefer working 100% remotely, or are you fine with making occasional commutes?

-You need a definitive answer to all of these questions if you want your search to be fruitful.
+You need a definitive answer to all of these questions if you want to find remote jobs that suit you.
 That’s only one side of the coin, however.
 You also need to know what you want to do.
 For example, are you looking to work as a content writer?
 Would you lean more toward email marketing or SEO?

-Once you’ve gotten a grip on your wishes, you’ll have a much easier time finding the ultimate remote jobs.
-Remote job sites usually let you look for work based on keywords, so make sure to use any that relate to you when looking for online remote jobs.
+Once you’ve got a grip on your wishes, you’ll have a much easier time finding the ultimate job.
+Remote working sites usually let you look for work based on keywords, so make sure to use any that relate to you when looking for online remote jobs.

 Employers looking for remote workers usually receive an enormous amount of applicants.
 Seeing that they’re supposed to run through every single one, they don’t have the time to read a novel-size CV that’s filled with irrelevant work experiences.